Serranía de Chiribiquete: Chiribiquete National Natural Park (Colombia)

 In addition to its unique biodiversity, the National Natural Park is culturally significant for indigenous communities and contains one of the oldest, largest and densest archaeological pictographic complexes in the Americas.

-Fifty murals are made up of more than 70,000 ancient paintings depicting animals, hunting, battle and dancing; some are more than 20,000 years old.
-These pictographs can be found across the region’s many tepuis, table-top rock formations that rise out of the dense forest.
+Fifty murals comprise over 70,000 ancient paintings depicting animals, hunting, battle and dancing; some are over 20,000 years old.
+These pictographs can be found across the region's many tepuis, table-top rock formations that rise out of the dense forest.